Creating a comfortable space for cats who are sensitive to humidity

 Malassezia dermatitis and Malassezia otitis externa

-This is a disease caused by the abnormal proliferation of yeast.
-It causes redness and itching of the skin and ears.
+This is a disease caused by the abnormal proliferation of yeast, which causes redness and itching of the skin and ears.

 In addition, sweating of the fur can cause acute moist dermatitis (hot spots) and aggravate atopic dermatitis.
-It can be really distressing to see an itchy pet.
+It can be really distressing to see your pet suffering from itching.

 To maintain a proper indoor environment

-However, with a little effort on your part, you can protect your beloved cat from these enemies.
+However, with a little effort on your part, you can protect your beloved cat from its enemies.
 To maintain the best room temperature and humidity, try the following:

-To allow trapped moisture to escape, open two or more windows or doors to create an air passage.
+To allow trapped humidity to escape outdoors, open two or more windows or doors to create a breeze path.

 Move the bed to a cooler place